Azure-Samples/iot-edge-opc-plc/README.md

                              the timespan in seconds when the logfile should be flushed.
                                Default: 00:00:30 sec
-      --ll, --loglevel=VALUE the loglevel to use (allowed: fatal, error, warn, info, debug, verbose).
+      --ll, --loglevel=VALUE the loglevel to use (allowed: critical, error, warn, info, debug, trace).
                                Default: info
       --sc, --simulationcyclecount=VALUE
                              count of cycles in one simulation phase